 Under the Deferred Stock Unit Agreement, if a Change in Control of the Company occurs prior to the date on which Mr. Lewis is scheduled to receive shares and cash in an installment payment or in a lump sum (a "Settlement Date"), Mr. Lewis' account will be credited with the consideration payable in such Change in Control with respect to the shares subject to the DSUs then credited to Mr. Lewis' Account immediately prior to such Change in Control.
 If Mr. Lewis' employment with the Company continues after a Change in Control, Mr. Lewis' account will be credited with the cash value of the portion of his base salary and annual performance bonus that would have been credited in the form of DSUs but for the Change in Control.
-The portion of Mr. Lewis' Account denominated in cash pursuant to the preceding sentence (i.e., the amount attributable to base salary and annual performance bonuses credited to Mr. Lewis' Account after the Change in Control) shall be credited with interest at three (3%) percent compounded annually.
+The portion of Mr. Lewis' Account denominated in cash pursuant to the preceding sentence (i.e., the amount attributable to base salary and annual performance bonuses credited with interest at three (3%) percent compounded annually.
 For avoidance of doubt, a Change in Control shall not result in acceleration of the settlement of Mr. Lewis' Account and the payment of all amounts or other property credited to Mr. Lewis' Account in connection with the Change in Control shall be paid or delivered to Mr. Lewis on as soon as reasonably practicable after the Settlement Date.